Havilland/prometheus-ocp/README.md

 * `cluster_thanos_minio_image: minio/minio`: Source of the minio image
 * `cluster_thanos_minio_image_version: latest`: Version of minio to deploy
 * `cluster_prometheus_nodeselector: `: Set nodeSelector for prometheus-operator, thanos components and minio
-* `cluster_thanos_store_traffic: external | internal`: Set to internal when communication should not leave cluster.
-Otherwise thanos will use external minio route for data (https included)
 * `cluster_default_route_label: "label: example"`: Set an additional label for thanos-query and minio route
 ## Usage